neildev/flask-jsonschema/README.rst

 feature you can simply use one schema per file and remove the second parameter to the ``@jsonschema.validate`` call.

+With this example configuration, someone who POST's json not conforming to the book schema would recieve a response like the following:

 Resources
 ---------